rwbutler/TypographyKit/README.md

 ## Features

 - [x] Dynamic Type support for SwiftUI.
+- [x] Helps keep your app visually consistent across all screens by allowing you to define all of your typography styles and app color scheme in a single location.
+- [x] Host and update your font styles and color schemes [remotely](#remote-configuration). [[Details]](https://medium.com/@rwbutler/remotely-configured-colour-palettes-in-typographykit-e565c927e2b4)
 - [x] Dynamic Type support for UIKit (including UILabel, UIButton, UITextField and UITextView as well as some support for NSAttributedString).
 	- [x] Support for Dynamic Type using *zero code* (by setting the `fontTextStyleName` key path String to the name of your typography style in Interface Builder).
-- [x] Helps make your app visually consistent across all screen by allowing you to define all of your typography styles and app color scheme in a single location.
-- [x] Host and update your font styles and color schemes [remotely](#remote-configuration). [[Details]](https://medium.com/@rwbutler/remotely-configured-colour-palettes-in-typographykit-e565c927e2b4)
+- [x] Use either JSON or Property List (.plist) to define your TypographyKit configuration.
 - [x] Use [Palette](https://github.com/rwbutler/TypographyKitPalette) to make the same colour scheme used programmatically available for use in Interface Builder. [[Details]](https://medium.com/@rwbutler/palette-for-typographykit-fd724f324c52)
 - [x] Define letter case as part of typography styles with [simple letter case conversion available](#letter-casing).
-- [x] Use either a PList or JSON to define your TypographyKit configuration.

 ## What's new in TypographyKit 5.0.0?